wordpress-mobile/release-toolkit-gutenberg-mobile/Releasing.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>o Verify the WPAndroid and iOS PR builds succeed.
-For WPAndroid, if the PR CI tasks include a 403 error related to an inability to resolve the <code>react-native-bridge</code> dependency, you must wait for the <code>Build Android RN Bridge &amp; Publish to S3</code> task to succeed in gutenberg-mobile and then restart the WPAndroid CI tasks.</p>
+<p>o Verify the WPAndroid and WPiOS PR builds succeed.
+For WPAndroid, if the PR CI tasks include a 403 error related to an inability to resolve the <code>react-native-bridge</code> dependency, you must wait for the <code>Build Android RN Bridge &amp; Publish to S3</code> task to succeed in gutenberg-mobile and then restart the WPAndroid CI tasks.
+Similarly, for iOS, you must wait for the <code>Build iOS RN XCFramework &amp; Publish to S3</code> task to succeed.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->